 It also allows investors to enjoy returns in the form of regular coupon payments till the maturity of the bond.
 This is a savvier choice compared to leaving their money in a savings account earning next to nothing.

 Capital preservation is also important to investors during economic crises.
-During periods of uncertainty, people typically turn to investing in high quality bonds as they tend to retain their market value better, as compared to shares which may fall more quickly.
+During periods of uncertainty, people typically turn to investing in high quality bonds as they tend to retain their market value better, as compared to stocks which may fall more quickly.

 #3 Steady and Visible Cash Flows